Nabeel-javed/audits/Legacy Buy-Burn Audit.md

 ### [I-05] Use the latest solidity version for deployment

 ### Summary
-Upgrading to a newer Solidity release can optimize gas usage, take advantage of new features and improve overall contract efficiency.
+Upgrading to a newer Solidity release can optimize gas usage and solve bugs that previous version can have take advantage of new features and improve overall contract efficiency.
 Where possible, based on compatibility requirements, it is recommended to use newer/latest solidity version to take advantage of the latest optimizations and features.
 You can see the latest version [here](https://soliditylang.org/blog/category/releases/)

 ### [I-06] Non-external/public variable names should begin with an underscore